Yakiya

 Choose it for a planned dinner, not an open-ended crawl

 For a special occasion, the case for choosing Yakiya is focus and timing.
-The available details do not support treating it like an awards-led splurge, a chef-driven destination, or a price-defined bargain.
+It's not an awards-led splurge, a chef-driven destination, or a price-defined bargain.
 If the night needs a more deliberate plan, Yakiya is a reasonable choice; if the priority is comparing other options, consider Luyu Dumplings as a separate alternative.

 Where it fits in a planning shortlist